 The energy that is provided by cordyceps consumption is a result of beta-glucans.
 They are a type of polysaccharide or sugar found within the fungus.
 They increase energy by providing more oxygen to the body on a cellular level, this aids in decreasing the occurrence of disease as well as increasing energy and stamina.
-Beta-glucans boost ATP production in the body, which is another source of energy and required for all cellular function in the body (eds.
+Beta-glucans boost ATP production in the body, which is another source of energy and required for all cellular functions in the body (eds.
 Benzie, I.F.F., et al., 2010).
-Beta-glucans combat fatigue by boosting energy metabolism and reducing free radical damage as well as oxidative stress in the body, making it great post workout (Xu, X., et al., 2018).
+Beta-glucans combat fatigue by boosting energy metabolism and reducing free radical damage as well as oxidative stress in the body, making it a great post-workout (Xu, X., et al., 2018).

 Anti-inflammatory Properties of Cordyceps

 Cordyceps display anti-inflammatory properties due to its polysaccharide content, mainly the presence of beta-glucans and cordycepin.
 It can scavenge free radicals an indication of its antioxidant capacity.
 It also possesses topical and internal anti-inflammatory potential as was seen in a study on mice with edema (topical and internal application reduced edema) (Won, S.Y., et al., 2005)